brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 In the case of Gatsby, I'd managed to get the "smart" typography and, usually, good code block formatting---but automated footnotes were glitchy and often nonfunctional (as I [previously explained](/posts/2019/07/why-staying-with-hugo)).

-And speaking of Gatsby: while you can go through many levels of hell trying to get plugins *not* to FUBAR each other with Gatsby, installing and using plugins with Eleventy is ’waaaaay easier and more stable.
+And speaking of Gatsby: while you can go through many levels of hell trying to get plugins *not* to FUBAR each other with Gatsby, installing and using plugins with Eleventy is 'waaaaay easier and more stable.

 ### Sassy stuff